Skip to main content

 When the meibomian glands are either blocked or don’t function optimally, the lipid (fatty) layer of your tear film isn’t rich enough to keep your eyes moist.
 This causes rapid evaporation of tears and results in friction between the cornea and eyelids.

 If your eyes feel itchy and scratchy, you may have dry eye disease.
-Visit Hartsdale Family Eyecare, who will perform a thorough clinical exam using a meibography device that utilizes high-definition imaging technology.
+Thorough a clinical exam using a meibography device, Dr. Schwartz can accurately diagnose MGD by providing detailed images of the Meibomian glands.

 How Does Meibography Work?